AlexeiM8/Winrar-Auto-Updater/README.md

 ## 📦 Features

 - Checks for the latest WinRAR version using `winget`
-- Installs or updates WinRAR via `winget` (no manual downloads required)
+- Updates WinRAR via `winget` (no manual downloads required)
 - Automatically installs `winget` and its dependencies if missing
+- Only updates WinRAR if it's already installed
 - Skips update if WinRAR is currently running to avoid conflicts
 - Performs silent installation with no user interaction
 - Optionally supports scheduled execution via Task Scheduler to run the update daily
+- If your computer is offline when the task is scheduled, it will run the next time you log in
 - Logs all actions and outcomes to `C:\winrar-auto-update.log` for easy tracking

 ## 🛠️ Requirements